adjust/unreal_sdk/README.md

 ### <a id="skan-postbacks"></a>Set up direct install postbacks

 > Note: Direct install postbacks contain only SKAdNetwork information.
-Information such as campaign data isn’t included in these postbacks.
+Information such as campaign data isn't included in these postbacks.

 You can configure your app to send a copy of winning SKAdNetwork callbacks to Adjust.
 This enables you to use SKAdNetwork information in your analytics.